PPC ads are often only 130 characters including spaces right? Anybody could write something that short right? Research suggests otherwise.

 Professional writers, advertisers, and amateurs the world over work hard to pack every character with as much punch as possible to capture more clicks.

 Often every ad on a search results page uses every character available to it.
 Ironically, this means that all those ads that are written to be unique end up looking the exact same.
 You need to read them to discern how they're different.
 And Web users aren't great readers.
 Instead, what if you used as few characters as possible to deliver your message?
 What if your title was one word and your body copy and cosmetic URL were succinct to a fault.
 Your ad just might stand out from all the others.
 It would certainly be a faster read.

 The Web can unintentionally help fly-by-night operations to appear just as dependable as major brands.
 This even playing field is a boon for legitimate small businesses that want to carve out a niche market for themselves but it also helps organizations that may be less respectable.
 The cost of other mediums is a barrier to entry that reserves them for larger businesses with bigger budgets.

 But on any given search, Bob's Cola ad can appear above the Coca-Cola ad.
 In this uncertain environment, your brand name is one of the best tools you have to reassure prospects that your ad comes from a reputable source and that you won't waste their time.
 This is true even if your brand name isn't well known.
 Promoting your brand name in your ad copy and in your cosmetic URL - even if it is Bob's Cola - gives prospects some confidence that they can expect a business-like experience to follow if they click your ad.

-Vortex Solution announces the launch of the WQR Group’s w...
+Vortex Solution announces the website launch of Jubilant ...

-Vortex Solution announces the launch of MUHC Patient Educ...
+Vortex Solution announces the website launch of L’Hexagon...

 Vortex Solution Montréal